ramalamadingdong/rubik.github.io/docs/edge_impulse.md

 $ source ~/.profile
 ```

-2. __Connect to Edge Impulse__
+3. __Connect to Edge Impulse__
-Run this command to link your Rubik pi to your Edge Impulse account:
+Run this command to link your Rubik Pi to your Edge Impulse account:
 ```bash
 $ edge-impulse-linux
 ```